sbrandstaeter/queens/README.md

 To update Python packages in your Anaconda environment type:
 `conda update --all`

+To get your anaconda environments into your Jupyter kernel run:
+`conda install nb_conda_kernels`

 ### Setup of MongoDB
 QUEENS writes results into a MongoDB database, therefore QUEENS needs to have write access to a MongoDB databases.
 However, MongoDB does not necessarily have to run on the same machine as QUEENS.
 In certain situations, it makes sense to have the database running on a different computer and connect to the database via port-forwarding.